Qatar: Early and late Islamic period (661–1783)

 Qatar was described as a famous horse and camel breeding centre during the Umayyad period.
 In the 8th century, it started benefiting from its commercially strategic position in the Persian Gulf and went on to become a centre of pearl trading.

 Substantial development in the pearling industry around the Qatari Peninsula occurred during the Abbasid era.
 Ships voyaging from Basra to India and China would make stops in Qatar's ports during this period.
 Chinese porcelain, West African coins, and artefacts from Thailand have been discovered in Qatar.
 Archaeological remains from the 9th century suggest that Qatar's inhabitants used greater wealth to construct higher quality homes and public buildings.
 Over 100 stone-built houses, two mosques, and an Abbasid fort were constructed in Murwab during this period.
 When the caliphate's prosperity declined in Iraq, so too did it in Qatar.

 Qatar is mentioned in 13th-century Muslim scholar Yaqut al-Hamawi's book, Mu'jam Al-Buldan, which alludes to the Qataris' fine striped woven cloaks and their skills in improvement and finishing of spears.

-Much of Eastern Arabia was controlled by the Usfurids in 1253, but control of the region was seized by the prince of Ormus in 1320.
+Much of eastern Arabia was controlled by the Usfurids in 1253, but control of the region was seized by the prince of Ormus in 1320.
 Qatar's pearls provided the kingdom with one of its main sources of income.
 In 1515, Manuel I of Portugal vassalised the Kingdom of Ormus.
-Portugal went on to seize a significant portion of Eastern Arabia in 1521.
+Portugal went on to seize a significant portion of eastern Arabia in 1521.
 In 1550, the inhabitants of Al-Hasa voluntarily submitted to the rule of the Ottomans, preferring them to the Portuguese.

+Portuguese era (1507–1650)

+After the fall of the Jabrid Dynasty with the conquest of Bahrain by the Portuguese, the Arabian coast up to Al Hassa came under the rule and influence of the Portuguese empire.
+Attempts by the Ottomans to dominate the region were eliminated with the reconquest of the castle of Tarout or Al Qatif in 1551.

+Archaeological finds are still being excavated from one of the Portuguese fortresses that served as a base to dominate the region as Ruwayda.
+The first representation of Qatar appears on the Portuguese map by Luis Lázaro in 1563, showing the "city of Qatar" as a fortress, possibly referring to the fort of Ruwayda.
 Having retained a negligible military presence in the area, the Ottomans were expelled by the Bani Khalid tribe and their emirate in 1670.